To learn about the signs of gestational hypertension, read the previous part: Signs and Symptoms of Gestational Hypertension during Pregnancy.

 During gestational hypertension, as needed the pregnancy could be provoked (induction) around 37 weeks to prevent complications that could occur during the last weeks of pregnancy.

 If the hypertension was pre-existing, you should expect to give birth around 38 or 39 weeks.
 If severe complications were present during the pregnancy, such as preeclampsia, the delivery would take place earlier, around 35 weeks.
 Of course, in situations that allow us to wait until then.
 In certain cases, a caesarian is recommended to reduce complications for mother and baby.
+The later the high blood pressure in pregnancy, the less recurrence occurs when a woman becomes pregnant again.
+However, otherwise, the risk is said to be one in five.

 Risks for Mother and Baby